Kim Kardashian fined $1 million by SEC over crypto promotion - KESQ

 While Kardashian is well known for her role on the TV series “The Kardashians,” she is also a successful businesswoman with clothing and skincare brands.

-The value of many cryptocurrencies soared during the pandemic amid a frenzy for highly speculative investing.
+The value of many cryptocurrencies soared during the pandemic amid a surge in highly speculative investing.
 More recently, amid a decline in overall markets, the value of many cryptocurrencies has plunged.

 Bitcoin has lost more than half its value in 2022, tumbling to around $19,000 Monday.
 The Ethereum Max token that Kardashian promoted has declined in value by more than 90% since its peak last May.

-Note: This story has been updated to correct the spelling of the actor’s last name.
-It’s Steven Seagal, not Segal.